William Austin Infant School Achieves Gold!

 - asking questions

 - setting up tests

 Additionally, within Key Stage 1 children develop their scientific enquiry types.
 These are:

 - grouping and classifying

 Children in Year R are supported to work towards the Early Learning Goals.
 Children explore their world and begin to ask how and why things happen.
-Children explore materials and textures using their senses.
-They are encouraged to develop scientific language.
-The children compare and learn about similarities and differences.
-Mini beasts and habitats are also explored during Spring and Summer term.
-Children carry out investigations to challenge their thinking.
-A Gingerbread man experiment takes place to see what would happen to it if it was put into water.
 Children ask questions and are given opportunities to answer them while using scientific language.
+Throughout the year children will explore senses, seasons, materials, healthy eating, animals and plants.

 Children begin the year thinking about themselves and naming the different body parts.
 Year 1 then begin thinking about their senses and engage in a range of practical activities exploring the use of their senses and understand their purposes.

 Additionally, Year 1 look at Seasonal Change.
-It is here they begin to look at the seasons Autumn and Winter and make comparisons.
+It is here they begin to look at the seasons of Autumn and Winter and make comparisons.
 They begin to ask questions about different types of weather we can experience and make links to different seasons.

 Materials are explored and their properties described using scientific language.
 An investigation takes place to find the best materials to make Teddy’s raincoat.